-- Serious Business: His primary weakness as a driver, according to Rin, is he takes racing too seriously, thus fails to enjoy the sport enough to race to his full potential.
+- Serious Business: His Fatal Flaw as a driver, according to Rin, is he takes racing too seriously, thus fails to enjoy the sport enough to race to his full potential.

 - Ambiguous Disorder: There are implications Shinji has some form of autism spectrum disorder - for example, he seems to be lacking in social skills and understanding of societal norms, while taking an interest in memorizing every little detail of the Tsubaki Line in what is deemed unusual behavior or interest by most people.